 - Annual Improvements to PFRS Standards 2018-2020.
 This cycle of improvements contains amendments to four standards.
-The following are the amendments that are relevant to the Group: - PFRS 9, Financial Instruments Fees in the '10 per cent' Test for Derecognition of Financial Liabilities (Amendment) clarifies that for the purpose of performing the '10 per cent' test for derecognition of financial liabilities, the fees paid net of fees received included in the discounted cash flows include only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf. - PFRS 16, Leases Lease Incentives (Amendment to Illustrative Examples) deletes from the Illustrative Example 13 the reimbursement relating to leasehold improvements to remove the potential for confusion because the example had not explained clearly enough the conclusion as to whether the reimbursement would meet the definition of a lease incentive in PFRS 16.
+The following are the amendments that are relevant to the Group: - PFRS 9, Financial Instruments Fees in the '10 per cent' Test for Derecognition of Financial Liabilities (Amendment) clarifies that for the purpose of performing the '10 per cent' test for derecognition of financial liabilities, the fees paid net of fees received included in the discounted cash flows include only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
+It applies to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment. - PFRS 16, Leases Lease Incentives (Amendment to Illustrative Examples) deletes from the Illustrative Example 13 the reimbursement relating to leasehold improvements to remove the potential for confusion because the example had not explained clearly enough the conclusion as to whether the reimbursement would meet the definition of a lease incentive in PFRS 16.